louis-relandeau/IIB-Project-Soft-Sensing/README.md

 # IIB Project: Precise tool manipulation and positioning of a soft sensorised anthropomorphic hand through feedback control and machine learning

 This documentation is provided as a complement to the Master's thesis submitted.
 It contains a description of the main software used in this project.
 The software and relevant data has been uploaded to the following [repo](https://github.com/louis-relandeau/IIB-Project-Soft-Sensing) which contains a formatted duplicate of this README.
+This isn't the repo used thoughout the project and therefore only includes a copy of results and data relevant the thesis.

 ![Annotated hand and skin](https://github.com/louis-relandeau/IIB-Project-Soft-Sensing/blob/master/Media/Images/annotated_hand.jpg)